 What Is a Bicornuate Uterus?

-If you are anything like me, you might not even know what a normal uterus looks like.
+If you’re just the same as anyone out there, you might not even know what a normal uterus looks like.
 It turns out that this important organ is normally pear-shaped.
 A healthy uterus has a gently rounded shape that is larger at the top and hollow inside.
-Women who have a heart shaped uterus have a uterus shaped like a heart.
+Women who have a heart-shaped uterus have a uterus shaped like a heart.
 Instead of being a smooth, rounded dome at the top, the uterus is dented right down the middle.

 This is a fairly rare condition that only affects about 7 out of 1,000 women.
 It is congenital, which means that if you have it you were born with it.
 A bicornuate uterus happens because if the fallopian tubes at the top of the uterus do not fuse together correctly.